A handmade Christmas elf is gifted with every order 🎄🎁

 sami-duodji

-The Sami costume
+The traditional Sami costume

 There are 4 commonly used costume styles, which you can find in the picture below: